hydroflux/abstractor-ws/BACKLOG.md

 - [ ] Create a script for 'logout'
 - [ ] Create a script for 'search'
 - [ ] Create a script for 'open_document'
-- [ ] Create a script for 'record'
+- [ ] Continue updating the 'recorder' script
-- [ ] Create a script for 'download'
+- [ ] Continue updating the 'downloader' script
 - [ ] Create a script for 'transform'

 ### Executor To Do